What Is a Turbidity Sensor and How to Choose One?

 **Turbidity in Drinking Water**

-According to the World Health Organization (WHO), safe drinking water has a turbidity level below 1 NTU.
-If it exceeds this threshold, further treatment is essential to ensure usability.
-To uphold these standards, water treatment facilities often install turbidity sensors in drinking water systems.
-These devices check water quality and quickly alert operators to problems in equipment or pipelines.
-They do this when treated water does not meet the required standard.
+To maintain these standards, water treatment plants often use turbidity sensors detect in drinking water systems.
+These devices monitor water quality and quickly notify operators of any issues with equipment or pipes.
+They do this when treated water fails to meet the required standard.

 **Turbidity in Industrial Water**